mahlet-tilahun/focusly-student-reminder/README.md

 # Focusly - Student Reminder App

-A productivity app designed to help students keep track of assignments, exams, and study schedules.
+A minimal, menu-driven application that allows students to:

+Add tasks with details like deadlines and priority.
+View tasks in an organized list.
+Delete tasks.